The Ancient Bristlecone Forest July 28-30, 2019

-Join Keith Skelton for a two night adventure to the Ancient Bristlecone Forest this September.
+Join Keith Skelton for a two night adventure to the Ancient Bristlecone Forest July 28-30, 2019.

-We will have dark skies to practice out night photography at one of the darkest and clearest spots in California.
-We can practice milky way photography, star trails and night panoramas.
+We will have dark skies to practice night photography at one of the darkest and clearest spots in California.
+We will practice milky way photography, star trails and night panoramas.
+You will lean some of the techniques to capture the night skies including star fields, star trails, light painting and more.

 This class is open to 8 people only.
 The elevation is between 11,000 and 11,700 feet which can zap anyone at any age.
 You must be in good enough physical condition to withstand the elevation and walk on very rocky surfaces in complete darkness.